CRCVREU/UCF-VPN-Installation/newton-and-environments.md

 * MPI is a program that is used to distrubute the execution of your program across multiple nodes, and is needed when using more than one node.
 It provides an interface for the code executing on each node to communicate with each other.
 Since the program isn't running on a single computer the code is ran in parallel on multiple nodes and the output is put together using MPI.
 * This specific script runs a python program, but if you want to run something else just replace the python program with whatever else you want to run.

 Thats the basics and some extras for SLURM scripts!
-Lets run submit the job now.
+Lets submit the job now.

 ***IMPORTANT:*** This SLURM scripts assumes you run the command below **in the same directory where your code is stored**.
 So, for example if your python code is supposed to be ran in the `~/mycode/` directory, you need to `cd` to that directory, put the job.slurm in that directory, then run the below command.

 ```bash
 $ sbatch job.slurm
 ```

-**Note:** the same options you use in the script file marked with `#SBATCH` you can use as **flags and arguments** for the command line `srun` program.
+**Note:** the same options you use in the script file marked with `#SBATCH` you can use as **flags and arguments** for the command line `srun` program, explained below.

 #### SRUN
 You can use the same arguments above in an interactive program called `srun` to run your jobs.
 It's usage is simple: